About Camp Kalalla

 SHOW

-girls how to centre their life in Christ, so that they can become the girls God would have them be.
+girls how to centre and ground themselves, so that they can become the best people they can be.

 LISTEN